 For maximum fun, keep walking and go mobile for dinner: Do the tapeo, going from one bar to the next, munching, drinking, and socializing.
 You can find tapas bars almost everywhere in Madrid, but areas in the city center are particularly rewarding for a bar-crawl meal: The two-block stretch on Calle de Jesús (near the Prado) is the easiest, with several wonderful and diverse places.
 I never tire of this edible scavenger hunt, where I collect small portions of seafood, salads, meat-filled pastries, and deep-fried tasties, and piece them together for a light evening meal.

-Spain has a reputation for partying very late, not ending until offices open in the morning.
-If you're people-watching early in the morning, it's actually hard to know who is finishing their day and who's just starting it.
+Spain has a reputation for partying very late, even until offices open in the morning.
+If you're people-watching early in the morning, it's can be hard to know who is finishing their day and who's just starting it.
 Even if you're not a party animal after midnight, make a point to be out with the happy masses, luxuriating in the cool evening air.